-- 19. How does the right to be informed benefit the consumer? - Ans.
+20. How does the right to be informed benefit the consumer?

+Ans.
 Right to be Informed: This right ensures that the consumer does not become a victim to seller's pressure tactics.
 It gives the consumer the right to be informed about the good or product before taking a decision.
 The Right to Information Act 2005 enacted by the Government of India is a bold move in this direction.
 This Act has given the right to consumers to enquire about each and every detail of any product or services he purchases from the manufacturer.
-Prior to this legislation there was no such provision available through which the consumer can ask the details from the manufacturer due to which they were exploited. - 20.
-Consumers are exploited when there is limited information and limited competition.
+Prior to this legislation there was no such provision available through which the consumer can ask the details from the manufacturer due to which they were exploited.

+21. Consumers are exploited when there is limited information and limited competition.
 Do you agree?
-Give reasons. - Ans.
+Give reasons.

+Ans.
 Markets do not operate fairly when producers are few and powerful whereas consumers purchase in small amounts and are scattered.
 This happens when large companies are involved in the production of these goods.
 Companies with huge wealth, power and reach can easily manipulate the market in various ways.
 Sometimes false information is passed on through the media in order to attract the consumers.
 For example, a company sold powder milk for babies for many years across the world as the most scientific product and claimed it to be better than mother's milk.
-It took years of struggle before the company
+It took years of struggle before the company was forced to accept that it had been making false claims.
+Similarly, a long legal battle was fought to make cigarette manufacturing companies accept that their product could cause cancer.

-21. How can consumers express solidarity with each other?
+22. How can consumers express solidarity with each other?

 Ans.
 Consumers can express their solidarity with each other by consumer movement.
 They can constitute consumer organisations or groups, which are locally known as consumer forums or consumer protection councils.
-They guide consumers on how to file cases in the consumer court.
-On many occasions, they also represent individual consumers in consumer courts.
+They guide consumers on how to file cases in the consumer commission.
+On many occasions, they also represent individual consumers in consumer commission.
 These voluntary organisations also receive financial support from the government for creating awareness among people.
 You must have noticed boards of Residents' Welfare Associations.
 If there is any unfair trade practice meted out to their members, they take up the case on their behalf.

-22. What legal measures has the Indian government undertaken to strengthen consumers in India?
+23. What legal measures has the Indian government undertaken to strengthen consumers in India?

 Ans.
 The government of India has passed an act called the Consumer Protection Act 1986 to ensure that there are agencies in place for Consumer Disputes Redressal at the District, State and National levels.
 The agencies are mandated to dispose off every complaint within a period of three months.
-At the district level, this agency is called the 'District Forum'; at the state level, the agency is called the 'State Forum' and at the national level, it is called the 'National Consumer Commission', which is the apex court under the Act.
+At the district level, this agency is called the 'District Consumer Disputes Redressal Commission'; at the state level, the agency is called the 'State Commission' and at the national level, it is called the 'National Commission', which is the apex commission under the Act.

-23. How do we participate in the market as producers and consumers?
+24. How do we participate in the market as producers and consumers?